Veera93/dht-chord/README.md

 7. Delete all keys in the chord

 ## Testing

-Points &emsp : &emsp Testing Criteria <br>
+Points : Criteria
-1 &emsp : Local insert/query/delete operations work on a DHT containing a single AVD.<br>
+1      : Local insert/query/delete operations work on a DHT containing a single AVD.<br>
-2 &emsp : The insert operation works correctly with static membership of 5 AVDs.<br>
+2      : The insert operation works correctly with static membership of 5 AVDs.<br>
-2 &emsp : The query operation works correctly with static membership of 5 AVDs.<br>
+2      : The query operation works correctly with static membership of 5 AVDs.<br>
-2 &emsp : The insert operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
+2      : The insert operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
-2 &emsp : The query operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
+2      : The query operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
-1 &emsp : The delete operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>
+1      : The delete operation works correctly with between 1 and 5 AVDs (and possibly changing membership).<br>

 How to run the grading script: (Use python-2.7)